Generation-One/G1.Stripe.Maui/README.md

 A .NET MAUI library providing Stripe payment integration for cross-platform mobile applications.

+## Contribition

+Maintaining this on our own isn’t feasible, so we’re turning it into a community-driven project.
+Right now it provides a minimal, working iOS API, but we need contributors to flesh it out and improve its reliability.
+We’ve seen many developers struggle with these same issues, so we’re making everything public in hopes that the community can help build a robust, well-documented solution together.

 ## Stripe SDK Versions

 This library uses the following Stripe SDK versions for each platform: